popdemtech/smartsite/walkthrough/2_Basics/6_2_install_postgres_mac.md

-## Install PostgreSQL on Mac with Homebrew
+# Install PostgreSQL on Mac

-Homebrew is a popular package manager for MacOS.
-A package manager provides the ability to quickly install packages, their dependency packages, and keep the packages up to date.
-"Packages" are software libraries and executables generally runnable from a command-line interface.
+To create a database on a MacOS machine, we need to install and initialize the PostgreSQL software.
+To install PostgreSQL on Mac, we will use the popular Homebrew package manager.
+Starting the local database is a simple process from there.

+## Install PostgreSQL

-1. Install Homebrew
+### 1. Homebrew

-While we will use Homebrew to install PostgreSQL and its dependencies, we first need to install the Homebrew package itself.
-If you do not already have Homebrew installed, run the following from a MacOS terminal:
+We covered Homebrew installation in the **Setup** instructions.
+If you are aware you don't have it installed, install it with the following command:

 <div class="filename">command line</div>